joeynguyen/javascript-es2015-and-beyond/2019/README.md

 console.log(str.trimStart());    // => "string   "
 console.log(str.trimEnd());      // => "   string"

-// aliases for trimLeft and trimRight (which were implemented earlier) but new naming is consistent with `String.prototype.padStart` and `String.prototype.padEnd` and therefore is preferred over the previous names
+// aliases for trimLeft and trimRight (which were implemented earlier) but new naming is consistent with `String.prototype.padStart` and `String.prototype.padEnd` (ES2017 features) and therefore is preferred over the previous names
 String.prototype.trimLeft === String.prototype.trimStart; // => true
 String.prototype.trimRight === String.prototype.trimEnd; // => true
 ```